srvaroa/srvaroa.github.io/_posts/2019-10-22-kubernetes-added-a-0-to-my-latency.md

 [Wireshark](https://wiki.wireshark.org/FrontPage).

-There was nothing suspicious with DNS queries (except a detail I'll mention at the bottom.)
+There was nothing suspicious with DNS queries (except a detail I'll mention later.)
 But something in the way our service handled each request seemed strange.
 Below is a screenshot of the capture, showing the reception of a request until the start of the response.

 <img src="/assets/tcpdump_dns.jpg" align="center"/>